WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/鸿门宴_通假字ChineseConsolidations/README.md

     (b) Go to Analyze - Similarity Query
     (c) Tokenize - by Characters

-    Get Similarity Rankings: the two files should be identical, and should have a similarity score of 0.364.
+    Get Similarity Rankings: the two files should be identical and should have a similarity score of 0.364.

 mjl - May 20, 2019